Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Conclusion

 \section{Conclusion}

-In this work, we applied the sparsely-gated MoE layers to CNNs for computer vision tasks with the goal of increasing the model's interpretability.
-We presented constraints to mitigate the dying expert problem, which tackle the problem from different angles and lead to different MoE behavior.
+In this work, we applied the sparsely-gated MoE layers to CNNs for computer vision tasks with the goal of increasing the model interpretability.
+We presented constraints to mitigate the dying expert problem, which tackle the issue from different angles and lead to different MoE behavior.
 Our analysis has revealed several interconnections between the proposed constraints on the one hand, and model performance as well as interpretability, on the other hand.
-Hard constraints result in better overall performance and generalized experts, although the mean importance constraint is particularly prone to the dying experts problem.
-Soft constraints lead to better expert specialization.
-The usage of constraints thus helps to control the interplay between model performance, training stability and expert specialization.
+Hard constraints result in better overall performance and generalized experts, although the mean importance constraint is particularly prone to the dying expert problem.
+Soft constraints, on the other side, lead to better expert specialization.
+The usage of constraints thus helps to control the interplay between model performance, training stability, and expert specialization.

 Our experiments have revealed inherent interpretability for two evaluated computer vision tasks.
-For the image classification task, experts focused on distinct repeating class groups, whereas for object detection, they specialized in objects of distinct sizes.
+For the image classification task, experts focused on distinct repeating class groups, whereas, for object detection, they specialized in objects of distinct sizes.
 We hope that our insights pave the way for further research on the interpretability of deep neural networks.